Gim Man-deok: In popular culture

 The Great Merchant is a 2010 South Korean historical drama that follows the life of Gim Man-deok, along with her ongoing rivalry with fellow merchants during the Joseon Dynasty.
 Starring Lee Mi-yeon in the titular role, the series aired on KBS1 from March 6 to June 13, 2010 for 30 episodes.

 Man-deok is a musical first performed in Jeju Art Center from January 26 to January 28, 2018.
 The musical was prepared by Jeju City, which had wanted to build up a representative culture brand, and depicts Gim Man-deok's life and her achievements.

+Kim Mandeok is briefly mentioned in the novel The Island of Sea Women by Lisa See.